 - NASA LaRC Satellite Overpass Predictor (includes viewing zenith, solar zenith, and ground track distance to specified lat/lon)

-MODIS CMG datasets are produced in a Geographic Lat/Lon projection.
+MODIS CMG data sets are produced in a Geographic Lat/Lon projection.
 This simple projection treats geographical longitude and latitude degrees as if they were x- and y-coordinates in a plane.
 The following figure shows the geographical lat/lon projection known as Plate Carrée:

 The MODIS Climate Modeling Grid (CMG) consists of 7200 columns by 3600 rows.
 Each cell has a resolution of 0.05° (approximately 5 km).
 The upper-left corner of the upper-left cell is -180.00° longitude, 90.00° latitude.
 The lower-right corner of the lower right cell is -180.00° longitude, -90.00° latitude.
 For additional details about the MODIS Climate Modeling Grid, see the NASA MODIS Lands | MODIS Grids Web page.

 The following resources can help you select and work with gridded MODIS data:

 MODIS Aqua data are available from 4 July 2002 to present.
 However, because the NDSI depends on visible light, data are not produced when viewing conditions are too dark.
 In addition, anomalies over the course of the Aqua mission have resulted in minor data outages.
 If you cannot locate data for a particular date or time, check the MODIS/Aqua Data Outages Web page.

 Snow cover percentage, cloud cover percentage, and data quality metrics are written to the HDF-EOS formatted data files as Scientific Data Sets (SDSs) according to the HDF Scientific Data Set Data Model.
 The SDSs for this data set are described in the following table: